-Farmleigh Estate is located in Phoenix Park, Dublin City and was originally a small Georgian house.
+Farmleigh Estate is located in Phoenix Park, Dublin City, and was originally a small Georgian house.
 It was purchased by Edward Cecil Guinness on his marriage to his cousin, Adelaide Guinness in 1873.
 Edward, the great-grandson of Arthur Guinness, founder of the eponymous brewery, became the first Earl of Iveagh in 1919.
-The house began it’s transformation to the designs of Irish architect James Franklin Fuller who refurbished the existing house and added the 3rd storey.
-The interiors are a mish-mash of styles ranging from the Classical, Jacobean, Louis XV, Louis XVI and Georgian.
-The 78 acre estate was purchased from the Guinness family by the Irish Government in 1999 for €29.2m and the house has since been carefully refurbished by the Office of Public Works.
-Farmleigh is now used as the premier accommodation for visiting dignitaries, guests of the nation, high level government meetings and for public enjoyment.
+The house began a transformation to the designs of Irish architect James Franklin Fuller who refurbished the existing house and added the 3rd storey.
+The interiors are a mish-mash of styles ranging from the Classical, Jacobean, Louis XV, Louis XVI, and Georgian.
+The 78-acre estate was purchased from the Guinness family by the Irish Government in 1999 for €29.2m and the house has since been carefully refurbished by the Office of Public Works.
+Farmleigh is now used as the premier accommodation for visiting dignitaries, guests of the nation, high-level government meetings and for public enjoyment.